ncbi/clinvar/ClassificationOnClinVar.md

     classification on the VCV and RCV records, if there is no SCV with higher precedence.

-SCVs with review statuses of "no assertion provided" and "no assertion for the individual variant" do not contribute to the aggregate classification because these SCVs are submitted with no classification.
+SCVs with review statuses of "no classification provided" do not contribute to the aggregate classification because these SCVs are submitted with no classification.
+Details about Review Status can be found [here](ReviewStatus.md)

 ## Germline classification